glasnt/talks/2017_08_PyConAU/slides.md

 Note: So I'm in an office in Sydney, as you do.
 It's early 2015.
 It's a Tuesday.
-The month earlier I'd come back from doing a talk at an international conference about a project I'd been working on at the company for just over a year at that point
+The month earlier I'd come back from doing a talk at an international conference about a project I'd been working on at the company for just over a year at that point.

+The project had gotten some traction at the conference.
+I'd gotten some really good feedback, and was beavering away, making improvements in the weeks since.

 It's a few minutes before standup, and I've just cracked this functionality hack in elastic search that meant that we could store some complex data within the system that meant that a function we wanted to implemented was now achievable.

-I'm bouncing on my feet at this point, because it was a breakthrough three or four layers down the stack that meant that we were about to crack production readiness .
+I'm bouncing on my feet at this point, because it was a breakthrough three or four layers down the stack that meant that we were about to crack full-production readiness .

-Effective immediately,
 ...

 Just as standup starts, I get called into the CTO's office.